bilken/Flog/readme.txt

 Flog logging

-    Flog is a logging library of sorts with the following features:
+    Flog is a C/C++ logging facility with the following features:
-        * Generates uniform logging output with compile-time and run-time configurability
-        * Supports both printf-style (for C projects) and ostream-style
-        * Supports distinct severity levels for each log module
+        * Highly configurable, both at compile-time and run-time, for each user-defined log module independently.
+        * Fully C compliant
+        * Optional ostream-style interface for C++
-        * Supports configurable line formatting
+        * User-defined formatting, configurable at compile-time and run-time.
+        * Minimal code size
+        * Minimal run time cost (i.e. high performance)
         * Public domain license

     Written by Billy Kennemer <eyepits@gmail.com>.
-Reimplemented based on work done at Flashlight Engineering and Consulting (http://flec.tv).
+Reimplemented from work done at Flashlight Engineering and Consulting (http://flec.tv).

 Usage